Skip to content

 A bursary of £20,000 is available for trainees studying this course in 2023 and 2024.
 To find out more, including other bursaries available, please visit the Gov.uk website.

-Students usually support themselves through the postgraduate loan, private savings, family support or sponsorship from an employer.
+Students usually support themselves through a postgraduate loan, private savings, family support or sponsorship from an employer.
 For advice and guidance on your funding options, contact the Money Advice team at moneyadvice@glos.ac.uk or call 01242 714535.

-Start date Location Course code Total Fee (UK) Total Fee (international)
+Start date Location Course code Fee (UK)

-Sep 2024 Francis Close Hall, Cheltenham 3DMF £9,250 £16,600
+Aug 2024 Francis Close Hall, Cheltenham 3DMF £9,250 £16,600

-Sep 2025 Francis Close Hall, Cheltenham 3DMF TBC TBC
+Sep 2025 City Campus, Gloucester 3DMF TBC TBC

 Ready to apply?